cormas/cormas/docs/robot-forager.md

 CMAgent << #RFRobot	traits: {TCMLocated};	slots: {};	package: 'RobotForager-Model'
 ```

 We add a _"pov"_ (point of view) method to describe how the agent should be visualized on the grid.
 Cormas allows you to define many different points of view methods and change them while the simulation is running.
 We will call this method `pov` but you can choose any name you like.
 The only requirement is to include a `<pov>` pragma.
-Our method will return an instance of a `CMPointOfView` class specifying that the color of our agents should be blue and the shape should be a _"star"_.
+Our method will return an instance of a `CMPointOfView` class specifying that the color of our agents should be blue, the shape should be a _"star"_, and the size should be 0.6 (60% of the cell; default size is 0.3).
 We will use the colors defined in `CMColor` class instead of the standard Pharo `Color` because they are more aesthetic.

 ```smalltalk
 RFRobot >> pov